StanfordLegion/legion/tutorial/realm/events/RealmEvents.md

 ```

 ### User Events
+General events cannot be triggered by a user and therefore runtime
-Runtime offers a separate event type `UserEvent` which has all the properties of
+offers a separate event type `UserEvent`.
+A user event has all the
-a general event and it can triggered in the application code by a user.
+properties of a  general event but it on the contrary can be triggered

-TODO: Update line numbers
+by the application code via the following interface:

 ```c++
 23  namespace Realm {
 24     class REALM_PUBLIC_API UserEvent : public Event {